Hear what else past clients have had to say about their experience working with our firm.Client Testimonials

 Don’t wait any longer to contact our firm for your free consultation.
 Help is just a phone call away!Get Started Now

 Have you been injured in an accident?
 Do you struggle with financial burdens because of property damage?
-At the Law Offices of Tragos, Sartes & Tragos, our lawyers understand that your situation and your difficulties are unique, and you deserve to have a legal team who takes a personalized approach to your case to help you reach a positive result.
+At the Law Offices of Tragos, Sartes & Tragos, our personal injury lawyers understand that your situation and your difficulties are unique, and you deserve to have a legal team who takes a personalized approach to your case to help you reach a positive result.

 Filing a successful personal injury case is not as easy as it may seem.
 In any personal injury case, a variety of factors come into play.
 In some situations, even determining who to name as a defendant in your injury case can be difficult.